noesishubpc/master-eXercise/docs/unity.md

 ## 3 Unity Integration Guide – HuggingFace JSON Fetcher

-This section explains how to use the `HuggingFaceJsonFetcher` Unity component alongside `Behaviour` to create automated, LLM-driven VR scenarios using structured JSON input.
+This section explains how to use the `HuggingFaceJsonFetcher` Unity component alongside `BusinessLogic` to create automated, LLM-driven VR scenarios using structured JSON input.

 The trainer promets in the provided LLM, the desired scenario (fire, malfuncationing incident or even both) and the LLM return a selection of the selected robotic arm which will virtually be set on fire.
 When the traineed start the VR application, the library retrieves the structured ouput of the LLM, which indicated the robotic devices to be set on fire, malfunction or in case of a combination (a selection of max.
 2 robotic devices) of the incidents which coresponding robotic device suffers which disaster.